dogmatiq/template-go/README.md

 This repository is a template for Dogmatiq Go modules.
 Replace the string `GITHUB_REPO_NAME` in all files with the actual repo name.

+[Click here](https://github.com/dogmatiq/template/generate) to create a new repository from this template.